-I’m not sure why it took me so long to get the hang of galettes, but I suspect that overthinking had a lot to do with it.
-Sometime back in June, I finally made a galette that I was happy with, and since then I’ve been making it with different combinations of summer fruit and different ratios of whole grain and regular flour.
-This vegan spelt plum galette might just be my favorite so far.
+I’m not sure why it took me so long to get the hang of galettes.
+Overthinking probably had a lot to do with it!
+Sometime back in June, I finally made a galette that I was happy with.
+Since then, I’ve been making it with different combinations of summer fruit.
+This vegan spelt plum galette is my favorite so far.

-In fact, I seemed to do a lot better with pies, even complicated ones with lattice crusts.
-The best explanation I came up with is that I do well with rules and precision.
-Cooking processes that call upon intuition are usually the ones that take me the longest to figure out, which is why I’m still dawdling with sourdough bread-making: I know that instinct is a part of the process, and that it’ll challenge my weaknesses, or insecurities, as a cook.
+I actually seemed to do a lot better with pies, even the more complicated ones with lattice crusts.
+The easiest explanation for this may be that I do well with instructions and precision.
+Cooking processes that call upon intuition are usually the ones that take me the longest to figure out.
+This is why I’m still getting the hang of sourdough, and why simple pasta dishes are so often tricky for me.

-I tend to follow a traditional recipe closely until I’ve got at least one or two finished products I’m happy with; after that, I know I can modify confidently.
-Because I’m often veganizing a non-vegan recipe to begin with, I find that this is the easiest way to make a recipe my own while also using it for solid guidance as I get my footing, so to speak.
-The first time I made the galette I used my own favorite vegan pie crust recipe, which is a modification of Martha Stewart’s pâte brisée recipe, and I halved it.
+The first time I made the galette I used my go-to vegan pie crust recipe.
+It’s a modification of Martha Stewart’s pâte brisée recipe, and I halved it.
 I used all-purpose flour, but once I had a few good results, I started trading a third of the flour for whole wheat pastry flour.

-Now I’m doing that with spelt flour instead, and I’m loving the slightly nutty flavor it adds.
-You can use all spelt, too, but if you do that I’d recommend using light spelt flour, or else your crust may be a bit dense and difficult to work with.
+Now I’m making the galette with spelt flour instead.
+I’m loving the slightly nutty flavor it adds to the crust, which increases with the longer baking time.
+You can use all spelt, too.
+If you do that, I’d recommend using light spelt flour, or else your crust may be a bit dense and difficult to work with.

 If you’re new to galettes or have had a hard time with them, the way I did, maybe follow this recipe closely for your first attempt.
 After that, though, you’ll probably have more delicious finished products if you take the time to make this whole process your own.